tshepang/blog-movies/content/movies/A Streetcar Named Desire (1951).rst

 The direction is shitty and the performances unbearably-irritating, most especially the mentally-challended leading character (by Vivien Leigh).
-As if that's not enough, there's also a horrible asshole played Marlon Brando.
+As if that's not enough, there's also a horrible asshole played by Marlon Brando.
 The only believable character is that of the lady upstairs, though she isn't given much screen time.